What Do I Call You (song): Background and release

 On December 3, 2020, Taeyeon was announced to be releasing a mini album titled "What Do I Call You" and the title track with the same name.
 The song is described as a R&B pop that characterized by a minimalistic and rhythmic melody created by unique instruments.
 Its lyrics are about a girl with the lingering feelings for someone after a breakup.

 "What Do I Call You" and its music video were released on December 15.
 In the music video, Taeyeon took inspiration from the 2004 movie Eternal Sunshine of the Spotless Mind as she attempted to forget memories of a certain.
 Taeyeon later filmed a live clip performance of the song, which was released on December 23.
 On January 1, 2021, Taeyeon performed "What Do I Call You" live for the first time at SMTOWN Live Culture Humanity online concert.

 Reception and accolades

 Commercially, "What Do I Call You" debuted at number 14 on South Korea's Gaon Digital Chart for the chart issue dated December 13–19, 2020.
 It additionally peaked at number 15 on the Billboard K-pop Hot 100 chart.

 "What Do I Call You" received a first place music program award on Inkigayo on December 27, 2020.
 At the 11th Gaon Chart Music Awards, it won best Digital Music – December.

-Personnel
+Credits and personnel

 Credits are adapted from the CD booklet of What Do I Call You.